-13 of the Best Girls’ Weekend Getaways Across America
+25 of the Best Girls’ Weekend Getaways Across America

 New Orleans, Louisiana

-New Orleans likely conjures up images of beads, booze, and Bourbon Street.
-But it has much to offer beyond its most infamous drag and its Mardi Gras for that matter (but if you are there in February, don’t miss out on a chance to try a piece of king cake).
-Starting with its vibrant nightlife and live-music scenes (it’s the motherland of jazz, after all), the “Big Easy” doesn’t mess around when it comes to cuisine—a delectable fusion of French, Spanish, and African influences.
-It doesn’t get any better than digging into a bowl of shrimp gumbo, crawfish etouffee, or a fried-oyster po’ boy.
-Of course, no trip to NoLa is complete without tasting the world-famous beignets at Cafe Du Monde.
+For most people, New Orleans conjures up images of beads, booze, and Bourbon Street.
+But it has much to offer beyond its most infamous drag and Mardi Gras.
+Starting with its vibrant nightlife and live-music scenes (it’s the motherland of jazz, after all), the Big Easy doesn’t mess around when it comes to cuisine—a delectable fusion of French, Spanish, and African influences.
+There’s no greater treat for your taste buds than digging into a bowl of shrimp gumbo, crawfish etouffee, or a fried-oyster po’ boy.
+And no girls’ trip to NoLa is complete without tasting the world-famous beignets at Café Du Monde.

 San Francisco, California